Rolex Kermit: An icon on the wrist

 The Rolex Submariner Date Kermit

-design and aesthetics
+Design and aesthetics

 Technical details and specifications

-market and availability
+Market and availability

-When such high demand meets a limited supply, it is virtually a guarantee that the price on the secondary market will skyrocket.
-This is also the case with this model: In 2015, the Kermit was still available for around 6,000 euros, but the usual retail price is now between 15,000 euros and 25,000 euros, depending on whether the watch is unworn and comes with all the papers.
+When such high demand meets a limited supply, it's practically guaranteed that the price on the secondary market will skyrocket.
+This is also the case with this model: While the Kermit was still available for around €6,000 in 2015, the usual retail price now ranges between €15,000 and €25,000, depending on whether the watch is unworn and comes with all the papers.

-buying and selling
+Buying and selling

 Rolex Kermit in the European Union and Germany